davenpi/davenpi.github.io/_projects/snake.md

 ### Physical model

-We decided to model the snake as an elastic filament and include the effect of it's muscles by adding in some extra parameters to the typical equations of elasticity theory.
+We decided to model the snake as an elastic filament and include the effect of it's muscles by adding in an extra terms to the typical equations of elasticity theory.
 In particular, we added in an active bending moment to supplement the tradition bending moment that filaments/rods create due to their stiffness.
-I will describe this part of the work in more detail in the coming days.

 ### Understanding stability using the model